'Modi's address on NRC, CAA filled with hate and lies', says Congress

 Citizenship law, NRC have nothing to do with Indian Muslims, says Modi

 In a rally on Sunday, Modi sought to allay apprehensions, especially among Muslims, on the NRC, saying his government has never discussed it since coming to power for the first time in 2014.
-It has been discussed neither in Parliament nor in the Cabinet, the prime minister had said.
+It has been discussed neither in Parliament nor in the Cabinet, the Prime Minister had said.

 "Saheb speaks in Delhi that there was no discussion on NRC, but in the Jharkhand election manifesto on November 28, the BJP promised to implement the NRC.

 "Now tell two things - No harmony between PM and Home Minister?
-Is there a rift between power and organisation?.
+Is there a rift between power and organisation?
 Or together they are making a fool of the country," Congress chief spokesperson Randeep Surjewala said.
 He said while Modi said in Delhi that there will be no NRC and no detention centres, Shah in West Bengal said the NRC will be implemented across the country, the BJP has also said this in its Jharkhand poll manifesto and in Parliament.
 "How much will you befool the country," Surjewala asked, adding that the government in Lok Sabha has said there are 1,133 persons in detention centres.

 PM Modi, Amit Shah destroyed future of country's youth: Rahul Gandhi